spatialos/UnrealGDK/SpatialGDK/Documentation/content/upgrading.md

 > For more information about the different GDK branches and their maturity, see the [Versioning scheme page]({{urlRoot}}/content/pricing-and-support/versioning-scheme).

-## Step 2: Update your Unreal Engine fork and GDK
+## Step 2: Update your Unreal Engine fork and plugin

 Before you begin, read the release notes on the releases page of the [`UnrealGDK` GitHub](https://github.com/spatialos/UnrealGDK/releases) so you understand the changes that you're about to download.